-1. Don’t skip the theory
+1. Don’t skip makeup theory

-2. Mind your business units
+2. Mind your own business… units

 The best way to gain experience is to practice on people you know.
-You’ll be more comfortable applying makeup to a friend or family member—chances are, they’ll bend over backwards to help you reach your goals!
+You’ll be more comfortable applying makeup to a friend or family member—chances are, they’ll bend over backward to help you reach your goals!
 Practicing on others is how you become a great makeup artist.

 4. Keep up with the trends